braze-inc/braze-docs/_docs/_api/endpoints/email/get_list_hard_bounces.md

   - Canvas
   - Campaigns

-description: "This article outlines the usage of and parameters for using the Get a List of Hard Bounced Email Addresses Braze endpoint."
+description: "This article outlines the usage of and parameters for using the retrieve a List of Hard Bounced Email Addresses Braze endpoint."
 ---
 {% api %}